-My doctoral thesis has been organized as a bi-national cooperation between the the University of Freiburg im Breisgau and the Ecole des hautes études en sciences sociales (E.H.E.S.S.) in Paris; my thesis has been jointly supervised by Professors Ronald G. Asch (Freiburg) and Jean Boutier (E.H.E.S.S.).
+My doctoral thesis has been organized as a bi-national cooperation between the the University of Freiburg im Breisgau and the Ecole des hautes études en sciences sociales (E.H.E.S.S.); my thesis has been jointly supervised by Professors Ronald G. Asch (Freiburg) and Jean Boutier (E.H.E.S.S.).
 I hold an M.A. from the University of Freiburg im Breisgau, the German "State Examination" (an equivalent of a Master of Education), and a B.A. from the University of Paris IV (Sorbonne).

 I am a specialist for early modern European history, with a particular emphasis on Germany and France.
 My key interests are the history of confessionalization, courts, state-building, and aristocracy.
 In my dissertation, I explore the role of political friendships among the members of the aristocracy in the French court of the 17th century.

 The new research project which I am starting during my time in Florence explores the role of the practice of confessing oneself in the context of the Counter-reformation in Bavaria and Austria from ca. 1550 to ca. 1750.

 The languages I write and publish academic texts in are English, German, French, and Italian.